I Was a Teenage Feminist

-I Was A Teenage Feminist is an documentary film directed by Therese Shechter, produced by UpFront Productions and distributed by Women Make Movies.
+I Was A Teenage Feminist is a Canadian documentary film directed by Therese Shechter, produced by UpFront Productions and distributed by Women Make Movies.
 The title is a play on that of the 1957 horror movie, I Was a Teenage Werewolf.
 The film explores the marked discomfort among many young, progressive women to identify themselves as feminists and how that discomfort came to be.
-Through personal narrative as well as interviews with feminist icons and everyday women and men, Shechter’s film documents a complex, multi-generational look at feminist identity in today’s world.
+Through personal narrative as well as interviews with feminist icons and everyday women and men, Shechter's film documents a complex, multi-generational look at feminist identity in today's world.
 The film had its television premiere on March 8, 2005 (International Women's Day) Canada's W Network, and it won Best Film at the National Council of Jewish Women Film Festival and Special Mention at the Karachi International Film Festival in 2006.

 Synopsis

 I Was A Teenage Feminist examines how and why an uneasiness with the word "feminist" has developed among modern, young women.
 Throughout the film, Shechter expresses her own struggle with identity as it relates to modern feminism and past iterations of the feminist movements.
-To illustrate Shechter’s beginnings as the titular Teenage Feminist, the film uses music and scenes from "Free to Be… You and Me", archival footage from dated educational movies and home videos of Shechter as a teenager.
+To illustrate Shechter's beginnings as the titular Teenage Feminist, the film uses music and scenes from "Free to Be...
+You and Me", archival footage from dated educational movies and home videos of Shechter as a teenager.

 The film analyzes the history of feminism as well as its impact on modern culture through interviews with well-known academics and activists such as: Gloria Steinem, Letty Cottin Pogrebin, Elaine Alvarez, Jennifer Pozner, Jennifer Baumgardner, Nancy Scibilia and the NYC Radical Cheerleaders.
 I Was A Teenage Feminist also contains on-the-street style interviews with men and women in New York City, capturing candid discussions on the word "feminist."
 Shechter incorporates her own family members and friends, documenting how their opinions of feminism have changed over time.

 The soundtrack includes music by Ani DiFranco, Lavababy, Gina Young, Moxie Starpark and "I Am Woman", in versions sung by both Helen Reddy and Farrell Burk.